Reference

 Encodes samples to packets and enqueues them for transmission by the network worker thread of the context.

-If ROC_CLOCK_INTERNAL is used, the function blocks until it’s time to transmit the samples according to the configured sample rate.
+If ROC_CLOCK_SOURCE_INTERNAL is used, the function blocks until it’s time to transmit the samples according to the configured sample rate.
 The function returns after encoding and enqueuing the packets, without waiting when the packets are actually transmitted.

 Until the sender is connected to at least one receiver, the stream is just dropped.
 If the sender is connected to multiple receivers, the stream is duplicated to each of them.